cristianvogel/srvb-plugin-svelte/README.md

 * ▷ [SvelteKit](https://github.com/sveltejs/svelte)
 * ▷ [SkeletonUI](https://www.skeleton.dev/)

 This is a template for building audio plugins with Elementary, SvelteKit, Tailwind (via SkeletonUI).
-It is by no means a simple process.
 The native plugins have a front end running in ...
 >**..the world's most hassle-free single-header WebView class!**

 ..thanks to the brilliant audio OSS team behind [CHOC](https://github.com/Tracktion/choc) and JUCE.